Yakal/Internship-case-SE-2025/README.md

 ### Task 1: Interactive Dashboard Application

 Develop an interactive dashboard application that visualizes and analyzes the provided datasets to extract meaningful insights.
 The dashboard should deliver a comprehensive overview of the data, including key aspects such as sales, products, customers, and country-specific metrics.
-To make the dashboard effective, process the data to ensure accuracy, consistency, and relevance, and use it to create <u><strong><em>insightful visualizations such as charts, graphs, and plots.</em></strong></u> These visuals will form the core components of the dashboard, enabling users to easily identify trends, patterns, and actionable insights.
+To make the dashboard effective, process the data to ensure accuracy, consistency, and relevance, and use it to create <ins>***insightful visualizations such as charts, graphs, and plots.***</ins> These visuals will form the core components of the dashboard, enabling users to easily identify trends, patterns, and actionable insights.
 The application should be user-friendly and include interactive features such as filters (e.g., date, country, product type, and customer type) to allow users to explore the data from different perspectives.
 The final dashboard should be designed to assist managers and team members in making informed, data-driven decisions.

 ### Task 2: Cloud Deployment Architecture (Presentation)